FOREX-Dollar finds friends after sticky U.S. inflation readout

 By Tom Westbrook

-SINGAPORE, Feb 15 (Reuters) - The dollar found some support on Wednesday after stubbornly high U.S. inflation suggested interest rates are going to remain high for longer than investors had expected.
+SINGAPORE, Feb 15 (Reuters) - The dollar found support in Asia on Wednesday after stubbornly high U.S. inflation suggested interest rates are going to remain high for longer than investors had expected.

-Headline CPI was 0.5% in January mostly due to higher rental and food costs.
-That was in line with forecasts, though the annual figure of 6.4% was a bit more than expected and traders busily unwound bets on rate falling toward the end of 2023.
+Headline CPI was 0.5% in January, mostly due to higher rental and food costs.
+That was in line with forecasts, though the annual figure of 6.4% was a bit more than expected and bets on rate falling toward the end of 2023 were being quickly unwound.

-"A tentative deceleration in inflation is now harder to discern.
-There is not much good news for (the Fed) that is looking for inflation to head down much further towards its 2% target."

-Federal Reserve officials said the U.S. central bank will need to keep gradually raising interest rates to beat inflation.

-"We must remain prepared to continue rate increases for a longer period than previously anticipated," Dallas Fed President Lorie Logan said.

-The euro EUR=EBS was bumpy but ultimately unable to advance on the greenback and stayed at $1.0734.
-The U.S. dollar index =USD hovered around its 50-day moving average at 103.26.

-U.S. Treasuries were also volatile after the data, but selling persisted at the short end and in Fed funds futures to reflect new expectations that U.S. interest rates will rise beyond 5.2% this year and remain above 5%.
+"The risk is that the Fed might nudge up its dot plot (rate projections) a tad at the March meeting."

+In December, Federal Reserve board members' median projection was for a peak in rates at 5.1% this year, but interest rate futures markets now price a peak above 5.2% and Fed officials struck a hawkish tone on Tuesday.
 FEDWATCH

+"We must remain prepared to continue rate increases for a longer period than previously anticipated," said Dallas Fed President Lorie Logan.
+Longer-run Fed funds futures have sold sharply and to imply rates persisting above 5% through 2023.

+Australia's central bank chief Philip Lowe told members of parliament that rates still had a way to rise Down Under.

 Later in the day British inflation is due, with a consensus forecast for annual headline CPI at a whopping 10.3% - more than five times the Bank of England's 2% target.

-Sterling GBP=D3 was boosted overnight by strong wages data and last bought $1.2178.
-U.S. retail sales figures are also due and will gauge how the U.S. consumer is bearing the 450 basis points of Federal Reserve rate hikes in the past year.
+U.S. retail sales figures are also due and will gauge how the U.S. consumer is bearing the 450 basis points of Fed rate hikes in the past year.

 ========================================================